Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Case studies

 \subsection{CodebreaK200 analysis}

-For the CodebreaK200 trial (Section \ref{sec:examples}), the US FDA conducted a model-based tipping point sensitivity analysis examining the impact of asymmetric censoring and revealed that the primary PFS results were not robust when accounting for potential bias caused by early dropouts, with 55\% risk reduction among the early dropout patients in the control tipping the positive results.
-Interestingly, the sponsor presented a different model-free tipping point analysis to showcase the robustness of their results while labeling the assumptions of the sensitivity analyses of the FDA as overly optimistic for the control arm.
-These findings were discussed during the Oncologic Drugs Advisory Committee meeting held on October 5, 2023 \cite{FDA2023_codebreak200}.

-In this section, we perform our own model-based and model-free tipping point analyses and discuss the results in relation to the ODAC findings.
-We adopted a Weibull distribution for the event times, as it accommodates a broader range of possibilities compared to an exponential distribution, which assumes a constant hazard over time.
+For the CodebreaK200 trial, the US FDA conducted a model-based tipping point sensitivity analysis examining the impact of asymmetric censoring and revealed that the primary PFS results were not robust when accounting for potential bias caused by early discontinued patients, with 55\% risk reduction among the early discontinued patients in the control tipping the positive results.
+Interestingly, the sponsor presented a different ad hoc tipping point analysis to showcase the robustness of their results while labeling the assumptions of the sensitivity analyses of the FDA as overly optimistic for the control arm.
+These findings were discussed during the Oncologic Drugs Advisory Committee meeting held on October 5, 2023 \citep{FDA2023_codebreak200}.
+In this section, we perform our own model-based and ad hoc tipping point analyses and discuss the results in relation to the ODAC findings.

-First, we extracted data from the published Kaplan-Meier (KM) curve in \cite{de2023sotorasib} using a KM digitizer.
-The KM curves were reconstructed and their accuracy evaluated by comparing estimated hazard ratios (HR), median progression-free survival (mPFS), and event/censoring rates.
-The differences between the reconstructed and original data were minimal.
-Since the timing and reasons for individual censoring were unavailable, we assumed that all censored observations within the first five weeks corresponded to patients who were censored for non-administrative reasons and likely not being followed any further.
+We extracted data from the published Kaplan-Meier curve in \cite{de2023sotorasib} using a digitization software.
+Since the timing and reasons for individual censoring were unavailable, we assumed that all censored observations within the first five weeks corresponded to patients who were censored for non-administrative reasons and likely not being followed further.
 This approach resulted in approximately 21 (12.1 $\%$) patients in the control arm and 6 (3.5 $\%$) patients in the experimental arm, aligning closely with the number of patients for whom the FDA imputed event times.